Austin wins Senate confirmation as 1st Black Pentagon chief

 Before heading to the Pentagon, Austin wrote on Twitter that he is especially proud to be the first Black secretary of defense.
 "Let's get to work," he wrote.

-The Pentagon said that after being sworn in and getting an intelligence briefing, Austin would hold a meeting on COVID-19 with senior civilian and military officials.
+He was sworn in and was to receive an intelligence briefing, then confer with senior civilian and military officials on the COVID-19 crisis.
 He also planned to speak by phone with NATO Secretary General Jens Stoltenberg and to receive briefings about China and the Middle East.

+Some of the global problems on Austin's plate are familiar to him, including one of the thorniest — Afghanistan.
+The White House said Biden's national security adviser, Jake Sullivan, told his Afghan counterpart in a phone call Friday that the new administration will "review" the February 2020 deal that the Trump administration struck with the Taliban that requires the U.S. to withdraw all of its troops by May.

+Trump ordered U.S. troops levels in Afghanistan cut to 2,500 just days before he left office, presenting Biden with decisions about how to retain leverage against the Taliban in support of peace talks.

 Austin's confirmation was complicated by his status as a recently retired general.
 He required a waiver of a legal prohibition on a military officer serving as secretary of defense within seven years of retirement.
 Austin retired in 2016 after serving as the first Black general to head U.S. Central Command.
 He was the first Black vice chief of staff of the Army in 2012 and also served as director of the Joint Staff, a behind-the-scenes job that gave him an intimate view of the Pentagon's inner workings.